koompi/koompi.org/content/faqs/_index.en.md

 {{< faq "How to Change password in KOOMPI OS ?" >}}
-As a KOOMPI OS or Linux system administrator (sysadmin) you can change the password for any users on your server.
+As a KOOMPI OS or Linux system administrator (sysadmin), you can change the password for any users on your server.
 To change a password on behalf of a user:

 1. First, sign on or “`su`” or “`sudo`” to the “`root`” account on **Pionux**, run: `sudo -i`
 1. Then type, `passwd Administrator_name` to change a password for Admin user